eseidel/he_is_coming/DESIGN.md

 possible to go negative and heal up in the same turn (with separate triggers for onTurn and onHit for example).

+### Questions

+Can attack go negative (e.g. multiple emerald crowns).
+And if when attack is 0 does onHit fire?

+Do negative onHit effects apply during the killing blow?
+Positive onHit effects (like healing) resolve on the killing blow, so I suspect thorns do too?

+Does a heal of 0 counts as triggering "whenever you restore health"?

 ## Missing Effects

 ### Damage Modifiers: